Protecting Louisiana’s Natural Legacy

 At Land Trust for Louisiana, our mission is rooted in protecting the extraordinary natural and working landscapes that make our state unique.
+Our lands and waters have played a crucial role in the unique history and vibrant culture of our state, hosting communities and traditions that can’t be found anywhere else.

 Louisiana is home to old-growth forests, native grasslands, productive farms, vital waterways and a diverse array of wildlife — from our coastal plains, to the rolling hills of north Louisiana.
 When we conserve land, we ensure that these places will continue to exist and thrive for generations to come, benefiting people, communities and wildlife.